Support for new parents on leave from work

 - Türkçe / Turkish

 Call our Multilingual Phone Service to speak with us in your language about your Centrelink payments and services.

-A short term payment if you’re a dad or partner on leave from work to help care for your new child.
+A payment of $719.35 a week for up to 2 weeks while you’re on unpaid leave from work to care for your new child.

 - be caring for a newborn or newly adopted child

 - individually earned less than $150,000 in the last financial year